JunyueCaoLab/PerturbSci_Kinetics/README.md

 6. PCR duplicates removal by picard.
 7. Transform the alignment information in sams to tables at the single-base level.
 8. Split the alignment info table into small sub tables.
-9. Identify T>C mutations on each single read.
+9. Identify T>C mutations on each read pair.
 10. Merge mutation info identified from all sub tables under one sample, and extract names of nascent reads.
 11. Extract nascent reads from sams.
 12. Gene-level feature counting on both whole/nascent bams and re-format the gene expression matrix.